The Arts Society Auckland

 The success of our Societies is built on the high quality of presentations delivered by experts in their field.
 Many of these are accredited in the UK for their subject matter and presentation skills.

 Our venue is the Rialto in Newmarket with its luxuriously comfortable seats.
-In 2024 we offer a mix of The Arts Society speakers from the UK, two from New Zealand and one Australian-based.
+In 2025 we offer seven The Arts Society speakers from the UK and one Australian-based.
 Six of these will be with us in person and two will come via live broadcast from the UK.
 With the online talks, there are opportunities to view additional online topics from home, tuning in to the gatherings hosted by the other Societies around the country.
-Most members will therefore have the opportunity of enjoying up to 12 top calibre lectures.
+Most members will therefore have the opportunity of enjoying up to 18 top calibre lectures.

 Guests are welcome for $35, paid online prior, or in cash on the evening.
 We ask that members let us know the name/s of their guests so that we can prepare name tags.